 ‘Species’ is a concept invented by human beings.
 And that concept is not clear-cut

-This is the second part of a series.
-Read the first and third part here and here
+This is the second of a four-part series.

 The definition of the biological ‘species’, as a fundamental category of biological organisation, has been a long-standing conundrum in biology.

 The most widely accepted definition, proposed by Ernst Mayr, suggests that species, at least in a taxonomic sense, are groups of interbreeding natural populations reproductively isolated from other such groups.

 This definition also explains why members of a species resemble one another closely and differ from other species in biological traits.

 A number of definitions arose during the period of the Modern Evolutionary Synthesis, including Mayr’s.
 But, the most comprehensive and well-subscribed concept emphasised the link between species and gene pools or metapopulations.